endor-prime-inc/endor-prime/README.md

 # Grace Shopper

-*A shop that's closed is safest; but that's not what shops are for.*
+*A shop that's closed is safe; but that's not what shops are for.*

 ## Setup